starswap/AdventOfCode2022/README.md

-# Advent of Code Solutions for 2022
+# Advent of Code 2022 Solutions in Kotlin

-- Hamish Starling